wp-plugins/calcfusion-for-wp/readme.txt

 ###II.
 CalcFusion Setup Page
 Once the plugin has been installed, you need to setup your CalcFusion parameters.
-These parameters are available from the Accounts page of the CalcFusion [Console] (https://console.calcfusion.com/calcfusion/pages/sign-in.jsp), sign in to your account to check.
+These parameters are available from the Accounts page of the [CalcFusion Console](https://console.calcfusion.com/calcfusion/pages/sign-in.jsp), sign in to your account to check.

 1. Login to WordPress Admin.
 1. From the Admin Panel, select Settings.